-The Cryopreservation Program at the Mass General Fertility Center offers cutting edge and novel technology in oocyte cryopreservation (egg banking) for fertility preservation.
-This procedure has been developed at the Mass General by a highly specialized multidisciplanary cryobiology team of physicians, embryologists, and cryobiologists.
-In addition, embryo cryopreservation including blastocyst freezing and embryo banking is provided.
+The Cryopreservation Program at the Massachusetts General Hospital Fertility Center offers leading-edge technology in oocyte cryopreservation (egg banking) for fertility preservation.
+This procedure has been developed at Mass General by a highly specialized multidisciplinary cryobiology team of physicians, embryologists and cryobiologists.
+In addition, embryo cryopreservation, including blastocyst freezing and embryo banking, is provided.

 Many of our patients are being treated at Mass General Fertility Center for conditions that might affect their fertility.
 We understand this and strive to provide our patients with up-to-the-minute information.

 Throughout treatment, our patients enjoy a personal relationship with the physician in charge of their care as well as the other Fertility Center physicians on their team.
 At your first appointment, we review your medical history, discuss the most appropriate treatment options and develop your personalized treatment plan.

 Our doctors work tirelessly to create a plan that works for each patient.
 Our consultations are thorough, direct and designed to help patients make the best decision for their individual situations.
 We aim to provide all the information necessary to make an informed decision.

 All of our work is done in one self-contained suite.
 When necessary, we can call on the expertise of other physicians—urologists, embryologists, obstetricians/gynecologists and others—throughout Mass General.

 At the Fertility Center, we help guide patients in making decisions that will impact the rest of their lives.
 While our doctors address physical concerns, we also recognize that fertility treatments have a significant emotional component as well.
 Our patients have open access to our staff social worker along with financial services personnel who can help plan a course of action that makes sense for everyone.